Meet The Board: Ed Newby

 When I went to work that night, my mind was so wrapped up in my problems that I walked right past several coworkers who greeted me and later asked why I had ignored them.
 I sat in the rear of the break room, thinking, “What shall I do...what can I do?”

 The start of our shift was marked by a bell ringing.
 I didn’t hear it that night.
 When I finally looked at the clock, it was five minutes past time to start work.
 I walked into the supervisor’s office and said, “I can’t go to work tonight.
 I need to talk to a pastor, a priest, or maybe a psychiatrist.
 The most horrible thing has happened.”
 Without batting an eye, the supervisor told me, “Go talk to Jim Miller.”
 I had ridden my bicycle to work, so he even drove me to Jim’s house.
 I worked a graveyard shift and it was now past midnight.
 I knocked on Jim’s door, and he got up and let me in.
-I poured out my story and asked him, “Do you think this woman is possessed?”
+I poured out my story and asked him, “Do you think this person is possessed?”
 “I don’t know” he said.
 “But I do know that you can’t do anything to help.
 What you can do is surrender your life to the Lord Jesus Christ... or you can go back home.”
 I thought about how this choice would drive away most of my friends.
 Then I thought about my present state and said, “I’m not going back.”
 I knelt down, repented, confessed my sin before the Lord and received Him as my Lord and Savior.
 As I began praying, His peace swept over me and the fear was gone.

 Since then, the Lord has led me.
 I haven’t always followed his directives at the moment of instruction, but I have learned that it is better to obey.
 I have learned that there is no place where I can go to flee from His presence.
 That is no longer a challenge - it is a blessed assurance.